cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_model_profile_syntax.md

 **hash_timestamp_format_sqlstyle**
 (mandatory)<br>
-Format description for converting timestamp values into a string.
+Format description for converting timestamp values into a string before hashing.
 The syntax follows the sql syntax.
 <br>*Example:YYYY-MM-DD HH24:MI:SS.US"

+**hash_decimal_separator**
+(optional)<br>
+Character to be used as decimal separator, when converting numbers with decimals into a string before hashing.
+Default is ".".
+<br>*Example: ."

 **hash_null_value_string**
 (mandatory)<br>